zbirenbaum/SealFaceRecognition/README.md

     c.
 Run `cd ..`
     This step will create the data/unprocessed folder where you will store your unprocessed photos
-3. Make sure that your training data is in the Download folder and is named 'Final_Training_Data'.
-You should also make sure that no files/folders within Final_Training_Data has a space in their names.
+3. Make sure that your training data is in the Download folder and is named 'Final_Training_Dataset'.
+You should also make sure that no files/folders within Final_Training_Dataset has a space in their names.
 In a SEPARATE terminal window, run `cd ~/Downloads/` to change directory.
 Run
 `scp -i kingram_id_rsa.txt -r PHOTOFOLDER/ kingram@gpu-1.colgate.edu:/data/kingram_workspace/SealFaceRecognition/data/unprocessed`